overwatchTO/overwatchto.github.io/league.md

       <h2>How many teams are in the league?</h2>
       <p>At this time, we are limiting the league to 6 teams in total for Season 1.
 In future seasons the league may expand, depending on demand.</p>
       <h2>How many players on a team?</h2>
-      <p>Teams have a minimum of six players, and a maximum of ten players.</p>
+      <p>Teams have a minimum of six players, and a maximum of twelve players.</p>
       <h2>I don't have a team.
 Can I still play?</h2>
       <p>Yes!
 Before Season 1 begins, we'll be opening individual registration.
 We'll then have a "Player Draft" night where all players who signed up as individuals will be eligible to be drafted.
 Players and teams can come to Raiders and meet each other, the teams can get a sense of the players that are available in the draft, and a live draft will take place later in the evening.
 More details about the Draft will be posted soon.</p>
       <h2>I'm not a very high rank.
 Can I still play?</h2>